Rob-V-Eng/rob-v-eng.github.io/_projects/Line-Improvement-Project/index.md

 - Operator Empowerment: The pour-in version gave staff more control, reducing downtime during material top-ups and changeovers.
 - Adaptable Design: The two versions gave the team flexibility depending on the line’s specific needs — sealed vs. access-enabled.
 - Fast Turnaround: Both designs were manufacturable in-house with existing shop equipment, keeping costs and delays to a minimum.

+# Concept Design – Metal Separator
+## Overview
+I developed a concept for a magnetic rod-based separator designed to fit inside a feeder pipe and capture ferrous metal contaminants before they reach downstream equipment.
+The goal was to create a passive, easy-to-install solution that could be manufactured in-house and maintained with minimal effort.
+While the design was not manufactured during my co-op, it demonstrated initiative and served as a proof of concept for future process improvements.

+## Background & Objective
+Occasional metal contamination — such as small bolts, screws, or shavings — was reported in the plastic pellet stream, posing a risk to sensitive feeder machinery and overall product quality.
+The engineering team was looking for simple, low-cost ideas that didn’t require expensive equipment or redesigning the system.

+I took the initiative to propose a magnetic separator concept that could be installed directly inside the material feed pipe, allowing magnetic contaminants to be removed passively without interrupting normal flow.

+{% include image-gallery.html images="project2.jpg" height="400" %}
+**Figure 1.** Dust accumulation by the feeder.

+## Design Process
+**1) Research & Problem Exploration**
+I reviewed reports of past contamination incidents and spoke with maintenance staff to understand the root causes.
+Most contaminants were ferrous, suggesting that a magnetic solution could work.
+The existing system offered no accessible way to intercept these particles.

+**2) Concept Development in SolidWorks**

+I designed a drop-in separator insert made up of:
+- A round flange or ring to seat the unit within the feeder pipe
+- Multiple horizontal neodymium magnetic rods to span the diameter of the pipe and intercept falling metal
+- A handle or tab for easy insertion and removal during maintenance
+- Clearance around the rods to allow uninterrupted flow of plastic pellets

+**3) Material & Design Considerations**

+I selected stainless steel encased magnets for safety and corrosion resistance, and designed the rest of the parts for sheet metal fabrication or CNC using shop-ready tools.

+**4) Collaborative Feedback**

+I reviewed the design informally with the engineering team, who confirmed its feasibility as a future improvement but chose not to implement it during my co-op term due to timing and production priorities.

+## Outcomes & Impact
+- Showcased Proactive Problem Solving: The project wasn’t assigned — I identified the issue and proposed a solution independently.
+- Functional, Scalable Concept: Designed to be installed in any vertical feed pipe without requiring structural changes.
+- Passive, No-Maintenance Operation: Concept relied on magnetic attraction rather than sensors or active systems.
+- Low-Cost, In-House Manufacturable: Could be built using existing equipment and materials with minimal overhead.
+- Positive Reception: While not implemented, the design was well received and retained for future consideration.